mtkrated/mtkrated/README.md

 # Welcome

-Hi my name is Motheo Keneilwe, I'm a full-stack developer with an interest for learning new stuff.
-I love learning new programming languages, reading code.
+Welcome to my Github page, My name is Motheo (Pronunciation similar to Matheo) Keneilwe.
+I'm full-stack software developer with a passion for learning new programming languages.
+My goal for the year 2022 is to bo=uild a solid portfoilo on github by pushing more projects and trying to contribute more to opensource.

 ## Interests